Best Time Tracking Software for Professional Service Firms

 1. Magnetic - The best all in one platform for professional service firms

-Most time tracking tools exist in isolation - they tell you what time was logged, but not wether that time was profitable, over-services or aligned with what was sold.
+Most time trackers operate in isolation.
+They tell you what time was logged.
+They do not tell you whether that time was profitable, over-serviced or aligned with what you sold.
+Magnetic is built differently.

-Time tracking in Magnetic is integrated directly into how your firms actually operated: projects, tasks, budgets, billing and resourcing, Every hour logged automatically rolls up into project delivery, financial performance and capacity planning, without manual reconciliation.
+Time tracking inside Magnetic connects directly to projects, tasks, budgets, billing and resourcing.
+Every hour logged is rolled up into project delivery, financial performance, and capacity planning.
+There is no manual reconciliation step.

-Instead of using 5-10 different tools that don't speak to each other, Magnetic gives professional service firms a single connected operating system, treating time as the foundation of delivery, revenue and ultimately profitability.
+Instead of running 5 to 10 tools that do not communicate with each other, professional services firms get a single, connected operating system.
+Time becomes the foundation of delivery, revenue and ultimately profitability.

-• Built-in time tracking connect to tasks and projects - Log time directly against work in real time
+• Built-in time tracking connected to tasks and projects so people log time directly against live work

-• Integrated billing and profitability - tracked time connects directly into billing, revenue recognition and margin reporting
+• Integrated billing and profitability, with tracked time flowing straight into revenue recognition and margin reporting

-• End-to-end reporting and dashboards - Access a single source of truth for project health, financial performance and team utilisation
+• End-to-end reporting and dashboards covering project health, financial performance and team utilisation

-Magnetic is purpose built for professional service firms that care about:
+Magnetic suits professional services firms that care about:

 • Understanding true project profitability